Ricardosgeral/relier/README.md

 ### *Credits* page

-First, you will see a *red* bar on the top of the screen.
+First, you will see a *red* flag on the top of the screen.
 Wait (less than 5 seconds).
-After some server checks the bar should then stay *green*, meaning that the server and touchscreen are working Ok.
+After some server checks, the flag should then stay *green*, meaning that the server and touchscreen are working Ok.
 You can also see the local *IP address* of the server, which is useful in case you want to make a remote connection.